 The challenges of quality inspection in manufacturing

 Manufacturing operations strive to deliver the highest quality during every stage of the production or assembly process.
-Over half of these quality checks involve visual confirmation to ensure the parts are in the correct locations, have the right shape or color or texture, and are free from any blemishes such as scratches, pinholes, foreign particles, etc. Automating these types of visual quality checks is very difficult because of the volume of inspections, product variety, and the possibility that defects may occur anywhere on the product and could be of any size.
-This is where a new offering from IBM Visual Insights – delivers its highest value.
+Over half of these quality checks involve visual confirmation to ensure the parts are in the correct locations, have the right shape or color or texture, and are free from any blemishes such as scratches, pinholes, foreign particles, etc. Automating these visual quality checks is very difficult because of the volume of inspections and product variety, and because defects may occur anywhere on the product and could be of any size.
+This is where IBM Maximo® Visual Inspection, an industry-leading AI-powered computer vision platform, delivers its highest value.

-Taking advantage of IBM’s experience in Deep Learning used by Watson, IBM has developed a new offering for manufacturing clients to automate visual quality inspections.
-Images of normal and abnormal products from different stages of production can be submitted to the centralized ‘learning service’ that will build analytical models to discern OK vs NG characteristics of parts, components and products that meet quality specifications (OK) and those that don’t (NG).
-Further, if there is a need to classify defects into different types to address potential root causes and fix the quality issues, the IBM Visual Insights offering can be trained to perform such tasks with a high level of confidence.
+Based on deep learning used by Watson, IBM Maximo Visual Inspection is designed for clients to automate visual quality inspections.
+Images of normal and abnormal products from different stages of production can be submitted to the centralized “learning service.”
+The learning service will build analytical models to discern OK vs NG characteristics of parts, components and products that meet quality specifications (OK) and those that don’t (NG).
+Further, if there is a need to classify defects into different types to address potential root causes and fix the quality issues, IBM Maximo Visual Inspection can be trained to perform such tasks with a high level of confidence.

 Reduce dependency on manual inspection

 IBM Maximo Visual Inspection delivers reliable results with low escape rates to reduce the dependency on specialized labor and to improve throughput of quality processes across multiple industries.
 The solution is employed successfully by global corporations in industries including electronics, automotive, industrial products and more.